iifl-logo

 Comment on current years performance

-Revenue Total Revenues of the Company has decreased in comparison to previous year as the Company do not have any sale of its inventory related to shares and securities in the current year
+Revenue Total Revenues of the Company has decreased in comparison to previous year due to decrease in interest income.

-Operating Expenses Operating & Administrative expense have decreased considerably in comparison to previous year.
+Operating Expenses Operating & Administrative expense have increased considerably in comparison to previous year.

-Finance cost Finance cost has reduced to negligible during the year
+Finance cost Finance cost has marginally increased during the year

-Net Profit Net profits of the Company during the year have increased in comparison to previous year due to higher dividend and interest income.
+Net Profit Net profits of the Company during the year have slightly declined in comparison to previous year due to lower interest income and increase in operating expenses.

 Calculation and Explanation of Major Ratios